Ellzord/JALSE/README.md

   * Can schedule its own work.
 * Useful utilities
   * Can "cast" any Entity as any Entity Type.
-  * Can add recursive listener suppliers.
+  * Can add recursive trigger listener suppliers.
   * Can recursively walk through entity tree.

 ### How to use